amikulska735/todos-list-react/README.md

 https://amikulska735.github.io/todos-list-react/

 ## Description
 This is my third project created for a programming course.
 This project can add a task, delete a task and mark a task if it's done.
 It can also mark all tasks done and hide or show them as we want.
-For a moment there is no interaction.
+All tasks are saved by local storage.

 ## Used features
 HTML, CSS, JavaScript, BEM convention, Git, Node.js, Webpack, Babel, JSX.